mozilla/global-sprint/README.md

 ## Participation Guidelines

-This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
+This project adheres to a [Mozilla's Particpation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to zannah [at] mozillafoundation.org.

 ## #mozsprint